GOP divide on vaccine publicity push

-WASHINGTON – The threat of the delta variant to people who are unvaccinated is prompting some prominent Republicans to urgently promote coronavirus vaccinations.
-Yet the GOP continues to have a complicated relationship with the public health tool that has been widely embraced and encouraged by Democrats.
+WASHINGTON – The threat of the delta variant for people who are unvaccinated is prompting some influential Republicans to urgently promote coronavirus vaccinations.

-In Minnesota, many GOP leaders are either keeping quiet on the development or taking the stance of U.S. Rep. Jim Hagedorn, who said it's not his job to tell people to get vaccinated.
+Yet in Minnesota, many GOP leaders are either keeping quiet on the development or taking the stance of U.S. Rep. Jim Hagedorn, who said it's not his job to tell people to get the vaccine.

 "Here's the deal, the American people have the right to individual freedoms," Hagedorn said.
 "I've always encouraged people to deal with their doctors and ask their doctors exactly what they should do with their health, including vaccinations, and we should leave it to that."

 Hagedorn was the only one of Minnesota's four Republican members of Congress to discuss vaccines when asked by the Star Tribune this week.
-Freshman Rep. Michelle Fischbach, who has been vaccinated, declined to comment.
-Fellow GOP Reps.
-Tom Emmer and Pete Stauber did not respond to a list of emailed questions.
+Freshman Rep. Michelle Fischbach, who has been vaccinated, and fellow GOP Reps.
+Tom Emmer and Pete Stauber did not comment.
 Emmer chairs the National Republican Congressional Committee, the House GOP's campaign arm.

-Democrats on the other hand are clear about their worries.
-"I am deeply concerned by the risk facing the unvaccinated population in Minnesota, and I encourage everyone to get fully vaccinated as soon as possible," said Democratic Rep. Betty McCollum.
+Democrats from Minnesota's congressional delegation have publicly embraced and encouraged vaccinations.

 The politicization of the nation's response to COVID-19 has been a consistent theme since the pandemic began.
 Yet with vaccines now widely available and effective, public health officials have struggled to persuade more people to get their shots.
-In Minnesota, 65% of people 16 years and older are fully vaccinated, while the delta variant is causing an estimated 75% of new cases in the state.
-Many states' vaccination rates are lower.
+In Minnesota, 65.1% of people 16 years and older have completed their vaccine series, according to the state.
+The delta variant is causing an estimated 75% of new cases in Minnesota.
+Many states' vaccination rates are lower and vaccine skepticism isn't limited to Republicans and GOP voters.

+Republican Senate Minority Leader Mitch McConnell of Kentucky has long promoted vaccines.
+He amplified that message during a news conference Tuesday, saying "these shots need to get in everybody's arm as rapidly as possible, or we're going to be back in a situation in the fall that we don't yearn for that we went through last year."

-Louisiana Rep. Steve Scalise, the second-ranking House Republican, said at a news conference Thursday, "I would encourage people to get the vaccine."
+Louisiana Rep. Steve Scalise, the second-ranking House Republican, said later in the week, "I would encourage people to get the vaccine."

-"I have high confidence in it," he said after breaking his holdout.
+"I have high confidence in it," he said after recently breaking his holdout and receiving the vaccine.
 "I got it myself."

 Some House Republicans won't share their vaccination status.
 CNN reported Thursday that "nearly half of House Republicans still won't say publicly whether they are vaccinated against Covid-19, even as new cases rise nationwide."